MicrosoftDocs/win32/desktop-src/cossdk/using-the-queue-moniker.md

 <td>Specifies the complete Message Queuing queue path name.
 If not specified, the Message Queuing queue path name associated with the configured application is used.
 To override the destination name, the path can be specified in the following form for a Message Queuing workgroup installation:<br/> Queue:<em>PathName</em>=<em>ComputerName</em>\PRIVATE$\AppName/new:Myproject.CMyClass<br/>
 <blockquote>
 [!Note]<br />
-Both the C and Microsoft Visual C++ programming languages require two backslashes to represent one backslash within string literals—for example, chicago\\payroll.
+Both the C and Microsoft Visual C++ programming languages require two backslashes to represent one backslash within string literals for example, chicago\\payroll.
 </blockquote>
 <br/></td>
 </tr>